vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 Side notes,

 - efficiency is calculated by finding the temperature rise of the ferrite core(s) after applying power.
 We know the weight of the core(s), the duration and amount of power.
 From that we know amount of power lost because of heating, and hence can calculate efficiency.
+- the below tests were done at 7.1MHz approx.
 - I used an LM335 temp sensor.
 This is in a TO92 plastic package and taped to the core under test.
 - the resistor rating of the dummy load is 600W, with a 50W signal for 5 minutes, the heatsink got nearly too hot to touch even though the heatsink is quite large.
 A fan was used after the first test, blowing down on the resistor packages.
 - 50W key down constant carrier roughly relates to perhaps 250W of SSB - assuming an average power of 20% of peak.